Skip to contents

 Percentage deviance explained (a metric analogous of the coefficient of determination, R2): 35.7% for A. carbo, and 75.0% for A. intermedius.
 These results indicate that the otolith–fish allometric relationship is considerably more consistent and predictable in A. intermedius than in A. carbo.

-Otolith measurements can be used to compute shape and relative size indices.
-In particular, otolith relative indices are related to life strategies in fishes (Cruz and Lombarte, 2004; Lombate and Cruz, 2007; Tuset et al., in press).
+Otolith measurements can be used to compute relative otolith indices, which are related to life-history strategies in fishes (Cruz and Lombarte, 2004; Lombate and Cruz, 2007; Tuset et al., 2026, in press).
 There are two indices:

 • Otolith relative length (ORL)= otolith length*100/fish length,